NATIONAL CHOCOLATE MOUSSE DAY

 Mousse is prepared by beating eggs or cream or both to a frothy, airy consistency and then folding the ingredients together to create a light, creamy delight.

-The words mousse and chocolate are derived from the French language, so it isn’t difficult to believe France is where to begin.
+The words mousse and chocolate are derived from the French language, so it isn’t difficult to believe France is where to begin looking for the beginnings of this versatile creation.
 While we have no exact point in time when this might have been, we do know chocolate was introduced to the French around the year 1615, and they fell in love.

 Then a century later the French developed a method for making mousse.
-Savory lead the way, but it couldn’t have been long before the same approach was applied to chocolate.
+Savory led the way, but it couldn’t have been long before the same approach was applied to chocolate.